Eprince-hub/pure-farm-final-project/README.md

 - Create a .env.local file in the root directory.

-- You need to declare four environment variables in there:
+- You need to declare seven environment variables in there:

 - MONGODB_URI (with the value of the connection string you copied from MongoDB Atlas).